 Article 45.
 Mutual legal assistance in the real-time collection of traffic data

-1. States Parties shall provide mutual legal assistance to each other in the real-time collection of traffic data associated with specified communications in their territory transmitted by means of [a computer system] [an information and communications technology device].
+1. States Parties shall provide mutual legal assistance to each other in the real-time collection of traffic data associated with specified communications in their territory transmitted by means of [a computer system] [an information and communications technology device] or where the data are in the possession or control of a service provider located or established in their territory.
 Subject to the provisions of paragraph 2, such assistance shall be governed by the conditions and procedures provided for under domestic law.

-2. Each State Party shall provide such assistance at least with respect to criminal offences for which the real-time collection of traffic data would be available in a similar domestic case.
+2. Each State Party shall12 provide such assistance at least with respect to criminal offences for which the real-time collection of traffic data would be available in a similar domestic case.

 3. A request made in accordance with paragraph 1 of this article shall specify: